Joseph A. McChristian: Military career

-From August 5, 1968 to his retirement on April 30, 1971, as a Major General, he was assistant chief of staff for intelligence in the Department of the Army.
+Between July 1967 and July 1969 he commanded the 2nd Armored Division.
+Afterwards until his retirement on April 30, 1971, he was assistant chief of staff for intelligence in the Department of the Army.

 McChristian received two Distinguished Service Medals and the Legion of Merit.
 He is a member of the Military Intelligence Hall of Fame.

 Personal

-McChristian was the son of Robert Lee McChristian Sr. (February 14, 1888 – September 9, 1955) and Lillian (Alexander) Stone (August 28, 1892 – September 28, 1971).
-They were married on June 7, 1910 in New York City, but were divorced in 1929.
+McChristian was the son of Robert Lee McChristian Sr. and Lillian (Alexander) Stone.
+They were married on June 7, 1910, in New York City, but were divorced in 1929.
 The family moved to Chicago after their first son was born, and then to Miami after their third son was born.
-McChristian's older brother Robert Lee McChristian Jr. (August 1, 1912 – August 22, 1995) worked in the sport fishing industry and invented a fishing reel mechanism, while his younger brother Stanley Earl McChristian (February 10, 1918 – June 18, 2018) was a World War II veteran and retired Air Force major.
+McChristian's older brother Robert Lee McChristian Jr. worked in the sport fishing industry and invented a fishing reel mechanism, while his younger brother Stanley Earl McChristian was a World War II veteran and retired Air Force major.

 After his death in Jupiter, Florida, McChristian was buried at Arlington National Cemetery on July 29, 2005.
-His wife Dempsie Catherine (Van Fleet) McChristian (August 15, 1918 – April 1, 2013) was interred beside him eight years later.
+His wife Dempsie Catherine (Van Fleet) McChristian was interred beside him eight years later.
 She was the daughter of General James A. Van Fleet.